 We love to play the puzzle game Black Stories in the tent on long evenings.
 Many board games fit even on the smallest camping table.
 Phase 10 Strategy is entertaining and fun and does not require extensive preparation.
 We recommend Pandemic to everyone who likes communicative and cooperative games.

 Books are another great way to enjoy your time in the tent.

 However, it is best to plan the activities in advance.
 Especially if you have young children with you when camping in the rain.
 As all parents know, children get bored easily.
 You always need something to do.
 Give them something they love to do.
 Then you too will have a good time.

 Camping in the rain can be a unique and calming experience for yoga or meditation.
 Practice yoga or meditation under the shelter.
 Use the sound of rain to enhance the calming effects.
 Designate a dry area for mats and consider bringing waterproof mats or towels.

 13. Create a Dry and Warm Tent Floor with Blankets and Carpets

 Have you ever walked barefoot across damp grass?
 This is pleasant on hot summer days.
 On all other days, it is just wet and cold.
 If you had to pitch your tent on damp ground in the rain, put a tent carpet in your tent.
 The carpet protects you from water and mud.
 It feels warmer and drier than the ground below.

 Your inner tent also benefits from an additional underlay: a picnic blanket is a big plus for the feel-good atmosphere in your sleeping cabin on cold, rainy days.

 What do you do while camping in the rain?
-Share your camping tips with us and write an email.
-We wish you nice camping in the rain!
+Share your camping tips with us in the comment section or write an email.